 - Perform routine environmental cleaning and disinfection: Businesses should be routinely cleaning and disinfecting all frequently touched surfaces in the workplace.
 They should also provide disposable wipes to sanitize commonly used surfaces.

-If you believe that your employer isn’t following CDC guidelines and you’re experiencing discrimination in the workplace, our team at Hennig Ruiz & Singh, PC can help you.
+If you believe that your employer isn’t following CDC guidelines and you’re experiencing discrimination in the workplace, our team at Hennig Kramer Ruiz & Singh, LLP can help you.
 Contact our Los Angeles employment attorneys today at (213) 292-5444 to schedule a free virtual consultation!